This information was provided by the USDA Forest Service in LaJunta. Call them at 719-384-2181 for more detailed information

 of reptiles, nine amphibians, eleven fish, and lion, bear, antelope, fox,

 and bobcat are among the mammals.
-Given the sparcity of trees these
+Primary wildlife activity on the Grassland

 creatures adapt to their habitat amazingly well.
 They sometimes dig in for